This is the most complete SEO checklist on the internet.

 …they’re MUCH more likely to stick around.

-What did I change exactly?
+What did he change exactly?

-And I formatted the content so that there were only 1-2 sentences per paragraph (this improves your content’s readability).
+He also formatted the content so that there were only 1-2 sentences per paragraph (this improves your content’s readability).

 These design and introduction improvements boosted Proven’s “Avg.
 Time On Page” by 12.2%: